amd/aocl-data-analytics/README.md

 * -DBUILD_DOC=On to build the documentation

+* -DINTERNAL_DOC=ON to build the internal documentation alongside the main one

 * -DBUILD_SMP=On to build using OpenMP and threaded BLIS (on by default)

 * -DVECTORIZATION_REPORTS=On to build with vectorizastion reports enabled